 The Singletrack Glasses from Endura are well designed, comfortable and lightweight.
 They’re completely fog-resistant and the lenses are simple to swap – the only negative is the lack of clear lenses.

 Merida’s RACE sunglasses are the epitome of ‘bang for your buck’.
 At first glance, they’re pretty basic and feel a little cheap, but use them and they’re really comfortable, give more than enough coverage and cope with fog exceptionally well.

 The Smith Optics Wildcat cycling glasses are goggle-like mountain bike glasses that offer huge coverage, a clear lens, cool styling, and unfortunately a sky-high price.
 We think they are worth it though, look after these and they'll last you a lifetime.

-With little to no fogging, good eye coverage and an unobstructed field of vision, Rockrider's XC Race Photochromatic mountain bike glasses deliver a strong performance for their low price.
+With little to no fogging, good eye coverage and an unobstructed field of vision, Decathlon's Rockrider XC Race Photochromatic mountain bike glasses deliver a strong performance for their low price.
 The light-sensitive tinting works really well too, which is good – it saves you using the flimsy lens-swapping mechanism.

 The Madison Code Breaker Glasses Three-Lens Pack provides a sharp-looking pair of shades with decent coverage, strong performance, and lenses for every occasion – at a wallet-friendly price.
 They’re not totally fog-free, however, and can be a little finicky to put together when you do swap them.